 Grazzano Visconti

-This is an out-of-town trip more or less close to Milan, we are on the border with Emilia, but still within an hour’s drive from the Lombard capital.
-This medieval village is an atmospheric gem with its castle, its walls and its fairy-tale appearance.
-It really feels like being in a fairy tale.
+This is a trip just outside Milan, on the border with Emilia, but still only an hour’s drive from the Lombard capital.
+This medieval village is a charming gem with its castle, walls, and fairytale appearance.
+It really feels like you’re in a fairytale.
 Access to the village is free.
-For the castle, admission is 16 euros (8 for children under 16).
-Take your car and drop in because you will feel like a change of epoch!!!
-If you are a fan of Wizarding Harry, there is the splendid Haunted Emporium in Grazzano to visit.
+Entrance to the castle costs €16 (€8 for children under 16).
+Take the car and pay a visit because you’ll feel like you’ve stepped back in time!
+If you’re a fan of Harry Potter, Grazzano is home to the wonderful Emporio Stregato (Haunted Emporium) which is well worth a visit.

 Orta San Giulio